Digital-Production-Aachen/OpenVectorFormat/README.md

 A format description based on Google protobuf.
 The format is used for controlling a laser in combination with a galvanometer scanner.
 It supports multi scanfield arrays as well as additional machine axis controls.

+If you are just looking for a "How to use", please scroll to the last section of the readme!

 ## Why another format?

 The first question to adress is for course: why another format?
 Often, the introduction of a new format to "unify all the existing ones" leads to a situation of there just being yet another format, as beautifully shown in this [xkcd](https://xkcd.com/927/).